 Mr. Stroever has served on Biologics board of directors since 2012, bringing forty years of product development and general management experience in the medical device and orthobiologics fields.
-Mr. Stroever most recently served as President and Chief Executive Officer at MTF until he retired in 2020 after 32 years of service.
+Mr. Stroever most recently served as President and Chief Executive Officer at MTF until he retired in 2020 after 30 years of service.
 Under Mr. Stroever's leadership, MTF grew to be the largest tissue bank in the world.
 From 1971 to 1988, Mr. Stroever held several positions with Ethicon, Inc., a Johnson & Johnson, Inc. subsidiary.
 Mr. Stroever served on the advisory board for the New Jersey Organ and Tissue Sharing Network.
 He was also elected to the Board of Governors of the American Association of Tissue Banks for a three-year term in 1999 and subsequently in 2012.
 He was a founding member of the Tissue Policy Group subsidiary of the AATB and served as its Chairman for two terms.
+Mr. Stroever is Chairman of the School of Engineering and Science Advisory Board at Stevens Institute of Technology and a member of the Board of Directors of Donate Life New York State.
+He is also a member of the Advisory Board of Miraki Innovation LLC of Cambridge, MA and a volunteer EMT with the Long Valley First Aid Squad.
 Mr. Stroever received his B.E. in Mechanical/Chemical Engineering from Stevens Institute of Technology in 1972 and a Masters of Science in Bioengineering from Columbia University in 1977.
 Given Mr. Stroever's educational background, his senior management experience in our industry and the continuity he brings to the Board of Directors, we believe that Mr. Stroever is well qualified to serve as a member of the Board of Directors.